adriana-guillen/adriana-guillen/README.md

 ---

-All datasets are synthetic and designed to reflect realistic business scenarios.
-No proprietary data is used.
+***Disclaimer: All datasets are synthetic and designed to reflect realistic business scenarios.
+No proprietary data is used.***

 ---